MyProjects-5/Sales_Dashboard/README.md

 I am very excited to share my Microsoft Excel Project.

 # Project Objective:-
- store aims to create an sales report from year 2020-2023 to understand customer behaviour and enhance sales in next year.
+ Store aims to create an sales report from year 2020-2023 to understand customer behaviour and enhance sales in next year.

 # Key Skills Learned :-